MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -SignatureUpdateInterval
-Remove specified interval at which to check for definition updates.
+Indicates that the cmdlet removes specified interval at which to check for definition updates.

 ```yaml
 Type: SwitchParameter